PCT is free for all UT students and employees. The University of Texas covers test costs.

 While using the app provides a more touch-less experience, we also provide paper consent forms and symptom questionnaires at testing sites that you can fill out with a sanitized pen.

-PCR saliva sample test results are available typically in 8 hours but may take as long as 36 hours.
+PCR saliva sample test results are available typically in 6-12 hours.

 Rapid Antigen nasal swab test results are given within 15-30 minutes.